 Applied ethics and political philosophy with a focus on:

-anticipatory technology ethics (methodological improvements to this approach and application to different issues such as technological sovereignty and e-justice)
+anticipatory technology ethics (methodological improvements to this approach and application to different issues such as data sovereignty and e-justice)

 ethics and philosophy of psychology